centreon/centreon-documentation/versioned_docs/version-23.10/reporting/available-reports.md

 #### Description

-This report provides detailed storage statistics and the evolution of the storage space of your IT infrastructure.
+This report provides detailed storage statistics and the shows the evolution of the storage space of your IT infrastructure.

 #### How to interpret the report